-In contrast, Cooper et al. [1989] measured the EEG at four sites during 2-D random tracking to show that slow changes in the EEG (equivalent to the Bereitschaftspotential preceding self-paced voluntary movement), particularly at the vertex, are correlated with the absolute velocity of the target.
+In contrast, Cooper et al. (1989) measured the EEG at four sites during 2-D random tracking to show that slow changes in the EEG (equivalent to the Bereitschafts potential preceding self-paced voluntary movement), particularly at the vertex, are correlated with the absolute velocity of the target.

-Simultaneous measurement of hand and eye movements has been carried out by Warabi et al. [1986] and Leist et al. [1987] using EOG to measure horizontal eye movements and by Gibson et al. [1987] who used an infra-red limbus reflection technique.
-Interestingly, Leist et al. [1987] found that ocular pursuit and self-paced oscillations were limited to about 1 and 2.2 Hz, respectively, whereas the equivalent values for arm movements are 2 and 4-6 Hz, respectively.
+Simultaneous measurement of hand and eye movements has been undertaken by several researchers to investigate aspects of coupling between eye and hand movements.
+Eye movements were measured via electrooculography (horizontal only) (Warabi et al., 1986; Leist et al., 1987) or the infra-red limbus reflection technique (Gibson et al., 1987; Sailer et al., 2002; Feys et al., 2005).
+Interestingly, Leist et al. (1987) found that ocular pursuit and self-paced oscillations were limited to about 1.0 and 2.2 Hz, respectively, whereas the equivalent values for arm movements are 2 and 4-6 Hz, respectively.

-77.3.3.15 Standard Assessment Procedures
+31.3.13 Standard Assessment Procedures

-Having designed and constructed a tracking task or set of tracking tasks with the characteristics necessary to allow measurement of the sensory-motor control performance capacities under investigation, it is essential that this process be complemented by a well formulated set of standard assessment procedures.
-These must include (a) standard physical setup, in which positioning of subject, sensor, and screen are tightly specified and controlled, as well as factors such as screen brightness, room lighting, etc., and (b) standardized instructions.
-The latter are particularly important in tasks where speed-accuracy tradeoff [Fitts, 1954; Welford, 1968; Agarwal and Logsdon, 1990] is possible.
-This applies particularly to step tracking in which leaving the tracking strategy completely up to subjects introduces the possibility of misinterpretation of differences in performance on certain measures, such as reaction time, risetime, and mean absolute error.
+Having designed and constructed a tracking task or set of tracking tasks with the characteristics necessary to allow measurement of the sensory-motor control performance under investigation, it is essential that this process be complemented by a well formulated set of standard assessment procedures.
+These must include (a) standard physical setup, in which positioning of subject, sensor, and screen are tightly specified and controlled, as well as factors such as screen brightness, room lighting, and so on and (b) standardized instructions.
+The latter are particularly important in tasks where speed-accuracy tradeoff (Fitts, 1954; Agarwal and Logsdon, 1990; Murata and Iwase, 2001; Battaglia and Schrater, 2007; Jax et al., 2007; Helton et al., 2009; Bye and Neilson, 2010) is possible.
+This applies particularly to step tracking, in which leaving the tracking strategy completely up to subjects introduces the possibility of misinterpretation of differences in performance on certain measures, such as reaction time, rise time, and mean absolute error.
 For example, subjects need to know if it is more important to have the initial movement end up close to the target (i.e., emphasis on accuracy of primary movement) or to get within the vicinity of the target as soon as possible (i.e., emphasis on speed of primary movement); the latter results in greater under/overshooting but also tends to result in lower mean errors).
 The most common approach taken is to stress the importance of both speed and accuracy with an instruction to subjects of the form: "Follow the target as fast and as accurately as possible."

-77.3.3.16 Test and Experimental Protocols
+31.3.14 Test and Experimental Protocols